Coat of arms of Ecuador: Detail

-In the background of the oval shield is the mountain Chimborazo, while the river originating from its base represents the Guayas.
+In the background of the oval shield is the mountain Chimborazo, while the river originating from its base represents the Guayas River.
 Chimborazo is the highest mountain in Ecuador and is part of the Andes mountain range, as well as the furthest point from the center of the Earth.
 The steamboat on the river is named Guayas as well.
 The ship was built in Guayaquil and was the first seaworthy steamship built in both Ecuador and in all of South America.
 It was first put into service on 9 October 1841.
 The ship has the features of a Caduceus representing trade and economy.
 This kind of mast has two wings surrounding a pole with two snakes encircling it.
 On top a golden sun surrounded by the Zodiac astrological signs for Aries, Taurus, Gemini and Cancer representing the months March to July to symbolize the duration of the March Revolution of 1845 that ousted General Juan José Flores.

 The condor on top of the shield stretches his wings to symbolize power, greatness and strength of Ecuador.
 The condor also represents the idea that it will always be ready to attack any enemy.
 The shield is flanked by four national flags.
 The laurel on the left represents the victories of the republic.
 The palm leaf on the right side is a symbol of the martyrs of the fight for independence and liberty.
 The Fasces below the shield represents the republican dignity.
 The final design of the coat of arms was completed in 1900.

 In the 1989 specifications issued to the Ecuadorian Military, the coat of arms has only eight colors that are used on the flag.
 The eight colors are yellow, blue, red (all from the national flag), sky blue, green, grey, silver and gold.
 There is also a nine-piece instruction on how to draw the coat of arms, followed by a full-color drawing and a black-and-white drawing of the arms.
 No size specifications have been laid out for the coat of arms except for when it is used on the national flag.